Composition operators on de Branges spaces of entire functions: Introduction

 The present paper is devoted to the study of boundedness and compactness of composition operators $C_{\phi}$ from model spaces to $H^2(\mathbb{C}_+)$.
-Consequently, we shall also investigate the composition operators on de Branges spaces of entire functions for any entire function $\phi$.
-Our results extend the earlier works of Chacon and Gimenez \cite{Chacon} on Paley-Wiener spaces and of Bellavita \cite{Bellavita1, Bellavita2} on translation operators, thus providing a comprehensive framework of composition operators on de Branges spaces.
+Consequently, we investigate composition operators on de Branges spaces of entire functions, with particular emphasis on entire symbols satisfying natural boundedness conditions.
+Our results extend some aspects of the earlier works of Chacon and Gimenez \cite{Chacon} on Paley-Wiener spaces and of Bellavita \cite{Bellavita1, Bellavita2} on translation operators, and provide an initial framework for studying composition operators on de Branges spaces beyond the Paley-Wiener setting.

 The plan of the paper is as follows.
 A brief introduction and preliminaries required for this article are covered in Sections \ref{sec1} and \ref{sec pre}, respectively.
-In Section \ref{sec2}, we investigate composition operators from model spaces to the Hardy Hilbert spaces in the upper half-plane.
-Subsequently, we study composition operators on de Branges spaces in Section \ref{sec3}.
-Furthermore, using techniques inspired by Chacon and Gimenez in \cite{Chacon}, we study the boundedness of composition operators on regular de Branges spaces in Section \ref{sec4}.\\ The following notations will be used throughout this paper: \begin{itemize} \item $\Im(z)$ and $\Re(z)$ denote the imaginary and real parts of the complex number $z$, respectively. \item $\rho_\xi(z)= -2 \pi i (z-\bar{\xi})$. \item $\ominus$ denotes the orthogonal complement. \item $\mathbb{N}$, $\mathbb{R}$, $\mathbb{C},$ $\mathbb{C}_+$, and $\mathbb{C}_-$ denote the set of natural numbers, the real line, the complex plane, the open upper half-plane, and the open lower half- plane, respectively.
+In Section \ref{sec2}, we study composition operators from model spaces in the upper half-plane into \(H^2(\mathbb C_+)\), obtaining boundedness and non-compactness results.
+In Section \ref{sec3}, we transfer these ideas to de Branges spaces and provide examples which distinguish general de Branges spaces from Paley-Wiener spaces.
+In Section \ref{sec4}, using techniques inspired by Chacon and Gimenez \cite{Chacon}, we prove an affine rigidity result for regular de Branges spaces and give sufficient conditions under which affine symbols induce bounded composition operators.\\ The following notations will be used throughout this paper: \begin{itemize} \item $\Im(z)$ and $\Re(z)$ denote the imaginary and real parts of the complex number $z$, respectively. \item $\rho_\xi(z)= -2 \pi i (z-\bar{\xi})$. \item $\ominus$ denotes the orthogonal complement. \item $\mathbb{N}$, $\mathbb{R}$, $\mathbb{C},$ $\mathbb{C}_+$, and $\mathbb{C}_-$ denote the set of natural numbers, the real line, the complex plane, the open upper half-plane, and the open lower half- plane, respectively.

 \item $\Vert \cdot \Vert_e$ denotes the essential norm of a bounded operator in a Hilbert space, that is, for any bounded operator $A$ in a Hilbert space $\mathcal{H}$,

 \item $f^{\#}(z):= \overline{f(\bar{z})}$. \item $R_z$ denotes the generalized backward shift operator defined by for every $z,~ \xi \in \mathbb{C}$. \end{itemize}